WellthCare

 Telehealth and Digital Health Benefits

 Telehealth exploded during the pandemic, and state responses have been uneven.
-While the federal PHE flexibilities that allowed for broader telehealth access have expired in many contexts, states have enacted:
+While federal flexibilities have expired in many contexts, states have enacted:

-• Coverage parity laws: Over 20 states (including Texas, Florida, and Colorado) now require health plans to cover telehealth services at the same cost-sharing level as in-person visits.
+• Coverage parity laws: Over 20 states (including Texas, Florida, Colorado) now require health plans to cover telehealth at the same cost-sharing as in-person visits.

 • Licensure reciprocity: The Interstate Medical Licensure Compact allows physicians to practice across state lines more easily, but not all states participate.
-This can affect whether an employee can see a specific specialist via telehealth.
+This affects whether an employee can see a specific specialist via telehealth.

-• Store-and-forward telehealth: Some states cover asynchronous telehealth (e.g., sending a photo to a dermatologist), while others limit coverage to real-time video visits.
+• Store-and-forward telehealth: Some states cover asynchronous telehealth (e.g., sending a photo to a dermatologist), while others limit coverage to real-time video.

-For HR leaders, this means a national telehealth provider must ensure compliance with each state’s specific requirements-and employees’ access to care may depend on their location.
+For HR leaders, that means a national telehealth provider must comply with each state’s rules—and employees’ access to care may depend on where they live.

 The Impact on Total Compensation and Employee Experience

-• State-specific paid family and medical leave (PFML): States like California, New York, Massachusetts, and Washington now mandate paid leave funded through payroll taxes.
-Employers in these states must layer these programs on top of health benefits, affecting total compensation costs.
+• Paid family and medical leave (PFML): States like California, New York, Massachusetts, and Washington now mandate paid leave funded through payroll taxes.
+Employers in those states must layer these programs on top of health benefits, affecting total compensation costs.

-• Health Savings Account (HSA) compatibility: While HSAs are federally defined, some states (e.g., California, New Jersey, Alabama) do not conform to federal HSA tax treatment.
-Employees in those states may face state income tax on HSA contributions or earnings, reducing the perceived value.
+• Health Savings Account (HSA) compatibility: HSAs are federally defined, but some states (e.g., California, New Jersey, Alabama) don’t conform to federal HSA tax treatment.
+Employees there may face state income tax on contributions or earnings, reducing the perceived value.

-• Provider network adequacy: States set their own network adequacy standards.
-For example, California’s Knox-Keene Act requires health plans to ensure enough primary care and specialty providers within certain time and distance standards.
-This influences which provider networks an employer can offer.
+• Provider network adequacy: States set their own standards.
+For example, California’s Knox-Keene Act requires certain time and distance standards for providers.
+That influences which networks you can offer.

 Practical Strategies for Multi-State Employers

-1. Conduct a state-by-state audit: Review where your employees live, the mandates that apply, and which plans (fully insured vs. self-funded) you use in each location.
+1. Conduct a state-by-state audit: Review where employees live, the mandates that apply, and which plans you use in each location.

-2. Consider self-funding: Self-funded plans avoid most state mandates and give employers more design flexibility.
-Many small and mid-sized employers can access stop-loss insurance to manage risk.
+2. Consider self-funding: Self-funded plans avoid most state mandates and give you more design flexibility.
+Many small and mid-sized employers can use stop-loss insurance to manage risk.

-3. Use a multi-state network: Partner with carriers or TPAs that offer broad regional or national networks (e.g., Aetna’s Open Access, UnitedHealthcare’s Choice Plus) to standardize access across states.
+3. Use a multi-state network: Partner with carriers or TPAs that offer broad regional or national networks (e.g., Aetna Open Access, UnitedHealthcare Choice Plus) to standardize access.

-4. Leverage technology for compliance: Modern benefits administration platforms can track state-specific rules and automate plan document updates and employee communications.
-This reduces administrative burden and legal risk.
+4. Leverage technology for compliance: Modern benefits platforms can track state rules and automate plan document updates and employee communications.

-5. Align incentives with employee location: If you offer perks like wellness rewards or health spending accounts, ensure they are structured to work within each state’s tax and regulatory framework.
-For example, a wellness program that offers cash rewards may be taxable in some states but not others.
+5. Align incentives with employee location: If you offer perks like wellness rewards or health spending accounts, structure them to work within each state’s tax and regulatory framework.
+For example, a wellness program with cash rewards may be taxable in some states but not others.

 Looking Forward: A Fragmented but Increasingly Connected Landscape

-State-by-state variation is unlikely to disappear.
-In fact, as more states experiment with public options (e.g., Washington’s Cascade Care, Colorado’s state-run plan), employer benefits will intersect with public systems in new ways.
-The trend toward prevention-first, value-based care-embodied by innovations like the WellthCare Health-to-Wealth Operating System-may further complicate the picture.
-However, it also offers a path forward: by focusing on employee health behaviors and measurable outcomes, employers can reduce their reliance on fragmented insurance markets and build benefits systems that work across state lines.
+State variation won't disappear.
+As more states experiment with public options (e.g., Washington’s Cascade Care, Colorado’s state-run plan), employer benefits will intersect with public systems in new ways.
+The trend toward prevention-first, value-based care—embodied by the WellthCare Health-to-Wealth Operating System—may complicate things further.
+But it also offers a path: by focusing on employee health behaviors and measurable outcomes, employers can reduce their reliance on fragmented insurance markets and build systems that work across state lines.

-Ultimately, the key to managing state variation is not to fight it, but to understand it.
-Employers who invest in compliance intelligence, flexible plan designs, and employee-centered communications will be best positioned to deliver better care, lower costs, and higher retention-regardless of where their people call home.
+The key to managing state variation isn't to fight it—it's to understand it.
+Employers who invest in compliance intelligence, flexible plans, and employee-centered communications will be best positioned to deliver better care, lower costs, and higher retention—regardless of where their people live.

 ← Back to Blog